Hypnic Jerks: How To Avoid Waking With A Jolt

 Have you ever woken up with a sudden jolt just as you were falling asleep?
 Maybe it felt like one of your arms or legs had an involuntary spasm?

-hypnic jerks infographic
+My experience of hypnic jerks

 Different names